edenlabllc/kodjin.cli/docs/command-install.md

 The `install` command installs a FHIR package, either from the official FHIR package registry or from a local directory.
 This allows users to easily retrieve and use FHIR Implementation Guides (IGs) and dependencies.

+!!! note "It is always better to use package to install conformance resources"

 **Usage:**
 ```shell
 kodjin-cli install [OPTIONS] <NAME>